keszybz/add-determinism/README.md

-This crate provides a binary `add-determinism` that one or more paths, and will recursively process those paths, attempting to run the processors on any files with extensions that match.
+This crate provides a binary `add-determinism` that one or more paths, and will recursively process those paths, attempting to run the handlers on any files with extensions that match.

 For each processed file, a temporary file is opened, the contents are rewritten,